dimitris-zervas/osx-ros2-docker-image/README.md

 This image follows the ROS-Base Install (Bare Bones): Communication libraries, message packages, command line tools.
 No GUI tools.

-To build the image, run the following command from a terminal that points on the root directory of this repository (where this README file is):
+To build the image, run the following command from a terminal that points to the root directory of this repository (where this README file is):

 ```bash
 docker build -t ros2-osx-bare-bones ./ros2_bare_bones